etiennedevaux/planner/README.md

 ![Flight Parameters](https://etiennedevaux.github.io/planner/project-documents/wireframes/flight_parameters_phone_v2.png)

 User interactions and feedback may alter this, but the present page has extensive vertical scrolling.
 In general mobile phone users will be comofrtable with scrolling.
 To make this more intutitive content at the bottom is shown behind a translucent footer, inviting the user to scroll downwards.
-An alternative approach would be to have multiple sub-pages from a single parent page, and this may be considered for future implementations is user feedback suggests it.
+An alternative approach would be to have multiple sub-pages from a single parent page, and this may be considered for future implementations if user feedback suggests it is preferable.

 ### 2.3.3 Mobile Location Page